vzetaa/zeta/docs/p/getting-started.md

 # ➡️ Getting Started

-[koagsa](/) is a Personal Discord Bot for My Private Discord Server.
+[Kogasa](/) is a Maid and Helper for My Private Discord Server ☂️.

 ## ⛔ Warnings

-Some warnings, If you're Under age, Don't trying to run / test this bot by yourself!
-There is so many NSFW command (like lewd, nudity commands, etc).
-And if you're over 18 years old, use it at your own risk.
+**This Discord Bot Source Code and It's Feature contains NSFW Features**.
+If you're under age, I'm not recommending you to clone and try this repository.
+I have noticed you okay~, **Use it at own risks!**

 ## ❓ Purpose

 Why i'm building this bot?

-Because i want.
-And Discord Bots is your best helper at Discord!
+Discord Bots is your best helper at Discord!
 There's so many amazing things to do with discord bots.
 You can doing, checking anything you want just by running a command.
-And the bot will do it for you.
-Same with me.
-At this project, I'm building this Discord bot to helps me at my private server.
-Like translating a text, Inserting a Data to Database, and many more!
+And the bots will do it for you.
+Same with me!
+At this project, I'm building this Discord Bot to helps me at My Private Server.
+Like Inserting a Data to Database, Fetching an Images from APIs, and many more!

 ## ➡️ Installing